 - Fynbos garden (Established in 2020) – Our famous Cape Flora.

 - Food forest (established in 2020) – A fruit tree garden.

 - The whole school also observes special days and celebrations on the Eco calendar such as Earth Hour, World Wetlands Day, World Environment Day, World Health Day, World food day, World Rhino day, Heritage Day, Arbour day, Mandela day and many more.

-- Annually support is given to numerous Charities and Outreach programmes, including, (but not limited to), the Animal Welfare, Bright Lights, Toys for joy, Jersey Jive, World Smile day, etc.
+- We also donate to numerous Charities and Outreach programmes, including, (but not limited to), the Animal Welfare, Bright Lights, Toys for joy, Jersey Jive, World Smile day, etc.

-Our school motto is “Ut Prosim” (In order to serve).
+- Our school motto is “Ut Prosim” (In order to serve).
 We believe that true excellence is achieved by using our success to enrich the lives of others less fortunate than ourselves.
-Beaumont is very excited about the Recycling Swop Shop that we started in October 2013.
-The shop operates from Sir Lowry’s Pass Primary School.
-In this project, learners of the community are encouraged to clean their immediate environment by bringing bags of recycling to the Swop Shop.
-They receive points according to how much recycling they have brought in.
-They then redeem these points in the Swop Shop for items of clothing, school stationery, school uniforms, books, toys or toiletries.
-In this way the environment is kept clean and the children are taking an active role in creating a greener future.
+Beaumont initiated & started up a Recycling Swop Shop that operated from October 2013 – December 2020 at Sir Lowry’s Pass Primary School.
+In this project, learners of the community were encouraged to clean their immediate environment by bringing bags of recycling to the Swop Shop.
+They received points according to how much recycling they have brought in.
+They then redeemed these points in the Swop Shop for items of clothing, school stationery, school uniforms, books, toys or toiletries.
+In this way the environment was kept clean and the children were taking an active role in creating a greener future.